himynameisdave/browser-event-utils/README.md

 Could you survive without this library?
 Absolutely.
 But I've found that in larger codebases, it can become cumbersome to always sprinkle `e.preventDefault()` calls all over the place.
 It adds complexity to your event handlers, which violates the [**Do One Thing (DOT)**](https://www.oreilly.com/library/view/programming-javascript-applications/9781491950289/ch02.html) principal, plus it _(in theory)_ could make your unit tests more complicated (if you care about asserting that event methods are called).

+This library can also help aleviate some of the pains surrounding [event pooling](https://reactjs.org/docs/events.html#event-pooling) in React.

 ### Installation

 This package is available on NPM, and you can install it with `npm` or `yarn`: